NZMSA/2023-Phase-2/data-science/2. Model Training and Evaluation/README.md

 ## Step 4: Optimizing
-After you have evaluated your model on the dataset, you probably have found out some areas that you can work on.
+After you have evaluated your model on the dataset, you probably have found some areas that you can work on.
 If you have not, don't worry.
 Optimizing is an iterative process.
 Below are some ways you can get started.
 Note: You don't have to do them all.
 Just choose the ones that you think are most appropriate for your model.

 #### Data Preprocessing and Feature Selection
 - You could go back to [preprocessing](https://www.geeksforgeeks.org/data-preprocessing-in-data-mining/) and check to see if you could handle missing values, outliers, and categorical variables more appropriately.
 Ask yourself if you are dropping any features that might be useful.
 Maybe, some features need one-hot encoding or scaling.
 Experiment to see if they make a difference.